+If you’re interested in how the world works – how the world really works– then Economics A-level is the course for you.
 Human beings have unlimited needs and desires, and yet the resources available to us are limited.
-Economics is the study of how individuals, firms and governments behave when faced with this problem.
+Economics is the study of how individuals, firms and governments make decisions when faced with this problem.
 Why do diamonds, seemingly a luxury good, cost more than water?
 Why are footballers paid more than nurses?
 Why did the global economy fall apart in 2008?
+What will be the economic consequences of the covid pandemic?
 If you’ve ever asked yourself similar questions, and have an interest in current affairs, you ought to consider choosing Economics A-level.

-You will be applying the principles of economics to national global issues.
+You will be applying the principles of economics to national and global issues.
 It is an academically challenging course that suits those with an enquiring mind and those intending to continue their studies at university.
 It involves writing long, evaluative essays and requires you to analyse theories using evidence, mathematical calculations, and diagrams.

-The A-level Economics course can be broadly split into two sections, both of which are studied in tears one and two.
+The A-level Economics course can be broadly split into two sections, both of which are studied in years one and two.
 Microeconomics involves the study of individual markets for goods and services, whilst macroeconomics involves the study of national and international economies.

 (How do individuals, firms and governments make decisions about allocating scarce resources between different uses?)

 (How do governments encourage rising living standards, stables prices, full employment and international trade?)

 Students can expect: